Contract Extension: Should a Buyer or Seller Agree to One?

 - A party to the transaction passed away

-- Judgements against one of the contracted parties were discovered
+- Judgments against one of the contracted parties were discovered

 - Change of relationship status